Last Updated on October 6, 2021 by

 History About The Bolo Punch

 Most of them worked as laborers on the local manual farm.
 But the pay was low so they had to supplement their income.
 So, these Filipino immigrants started practicing martial arts and took part in paid fighting matches, where they displayed their prowess with bare hands and in the use of a variety of weapon training like sticks, knives, and swords.
-Filipino Dirty Boxing which is also known as Pangamot, Suntukan, or Papantukan become popular in the zone dominated by these immigrants as it was so lucrative that fighters were flown abroad to fight under assumed names.
+Filipino Dirty Boxing which is also known as Pangamot, Suntukan, or Papantukan became popular in the zone dominated by these immigrants as it was so lucrative that fighters were flown abroad to fight under assumed names.

-Many Filipinos began to show interest in boxing as it was paying more than their daily jobs at the manual farms.
+Many Filipinos began to show interest in boxing as it was paying more than their daily jobs at manual farms.
 The Filipino fighters named the punching technique they were using in their fights a “bolo punch” because the technique involved was similar to swinging a machete when cultivating sugar cane on the farm which means “bolo” in the Philippines.
 Ceferino Garcia, a world middleweight champion was one of those who made the bolo punch popular in 1939.
-In the world of boxing and other combat sports like MMA, Filipino boxing, Muay Thai, bolo punch has remained one of the most effective punching techniques.
+In the world of boxing and other combat sports like MMA, Filipino boxing, and Muay Thai, the bolo punch has remained one of the most effective punching techniques.

 Strangely, not all boxers in today’s dispensation have acquired the techniques of throwing bolo punch.
 It requires you to be diligent and smart.
 You need to first learn how to execute the traditional boxing punches before you start learning the bolo punch.
 Nonetheless, bolo punch should be well mastered before you try to use it in a professional match because it is not well executed, it may just go against you.
-Bolo punching technique will be an added advantage to any boxer if it is mastered well.
+The Bolo punching technique will be an added advantage to any boxer if it is mastered well.

 When Kid was a teenager, he worked at a manual farm where he used a machete to harvest sugar cane.
 And that’s why he got his bolo punch prowess since he had to swing the machete in an underarm movement which looked more like a wide uppercut.
-It was after he started his journey as a professional boxer that the technique he got from swing a machete became a deadly weapon that boosted his boxing career.
+It was after he started his journey as a professional boxer that the technique he got from swinging a machete became a deadly weapon that boosted his boxing career.

 How To Throw The Bolo Punch